Anisotropic warm inflation: Introduction

 In the era of high-precision observation, however, we need to take into account the deviation from the cosmological constant.
-Indeed, the interaction of the inflaton with other matter fields destabilize the conventional inflation of a single scalar field and qualitatively different inflation models emerge.
+Indeed, the interaction of the inflaton with other matter fields destabilize the inflation of a single scalar field and qualitatively different inflation models emerge.
 For instance, particle production during inflation may lead to a counterexample to the statement (1), which is known as warm inflation~\cite{Berera:1995ie,Berera:1995wh,Berera:2008ar}.
 In the warm inflation, the decay from the inflaton to the matter leads to dissipation.
 This induces a thermal bath described by a radiation energy density during inflation.
 This radiation energy density never vanishes during inflation.
 Soon after the proposal of the warm inflation, however, it has been pointed out that quantum corrections at finite temperature tend to destroy the warm inflation scenario~\cite{Yokoyama:1998ju}.
-Recently, a minimal model has been proposed in the context of axion inflation~\cite{Berghaus:2019whh}.
+Then, several models of warm inflation were constructed to evade the problem by introducing symmetries such as the supersymmetry~\cite{Berera:1998px}~\cite{Berera:2003kg}~\cite{Bastero:2016qru}~\cite{Bastero:2019gao}.
+Recently, a minimal warm inflation model is also proposed in the context of axion inflation~\cite{Berghaus:2019whh}.
 In the model, the shift symmetry of the axion is utilized to prohibit the quantum corrections.
 On the other hand, a counterexample to the statement (2) is also found as a model of anisotropic inflation by considering a dynamical cosmological constant due to a gauge field coupled with the slow-rolling scalar field~\cite{Watanabe:2009ct}.
 In this model, statistical anisotropy can be produced during inflation~\cite{Dulaney:2010sq,Gumrukcuoglu:2010yc,Watanabe:2010fh}.
 The mechanism of destabilization of the isotropic universe in the model of anisotropic inflation has been studied in detail~\cite{Chen:2021nkf,Chen:2022ccf}.
 The anisotropic inflation has been investigated in various models (see review articles \cite{Soda:2012zm,Maleknejad:2012fw}).
 As to the statement (3), it would be difficult to construct a counterexample without a fine tuning.
 Hence, we will not discuss this case in this paper.

+From the perspective of the cosmic no-hair conjecture, it is interesting to consider the models which violate the statement (1) and (2) at the same time.
+A primary question is whether anisotropic warm inflation occurs or not.
+For instance, in the case of chaotic inflation, the solution of the slow-roll inflation becomes an attractor solution in the phase space of the dynamical system of the inflaton field.